binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 * The [execution contexts](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-sanitisation) that your data will flow through and/or be placed in
 * Which character signatures need to be sanitised

-Attempt to use well tested, battle hardened language specific libraries that know how to validate, filter and sanitise.
+Attempt to use well tested, battle hardened language-specific libraries that properly validate, filter and sanitise.

 Create enough "Evil Test Conditions" as discussed in the Process and Practises chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) to verify that:

 * **Validation**
   * Only white listed characters can be received (both client and server side)
   * Maximum and minimum field lengths are enforced
-  * Constrain fields to well structured data, like: credit card numbers, dates, social security numbers, area codes, e-mail addresses, etc. The more you can define and constrain the types of data that is permitted in any given field, the easier it is to apply a white list and validate effectively.
+  * Constrain fields to well structured data, such as: credit card numbers, dates, social security numbers, area codes, e-mail addresses, etc. The more you can define and constrain the types of data that is permitted in any given field, the easier it is to apply a white list and validate effectively.

-    WebComponents have come a long way and I think thy are perfect for this task.
+    WebComponents have come a long way and I think are perfect for this task.

-    With WebComponents, you get to create your own custom elements, an HTML tag.
-The browser will understand these natively, so they will work with any framework or library you are using.
-In order to define your own custom element, the tag name you define must be all lower case and must contain at least one hyphen used for separating name-spaces.
+    With WebComponents, you get to create your own custom elements in an HTML tag.
+The browser will understand these natively, so they will work with any framework or library that you are using.
+In order to define your own custom element, the tag name you define must be all lower case and must contain at least one hyphen used for separating namespaces.
 No elements will be added to HTML, SVG or MathML that contain hyphens.

-    Each [Custom Element](https://w3c.github.io/webcomponents/spec/custom/) (`my-password` for example) has a corresponding [HTML Import](https://w3c.github.io/webcomponents/spec/imports/) (`my-password.html` for example) that provides the [definition of the Custom Element](https://www.polymer-project.org/1.0/docs/devguide/quick-tour), behaviour (JavaScript), DOM structure and styling.
-Nothing in the Custom Elements HTML Import can leak out, it is a component, encapsulated.
-Styles can also not leak in.
-So as our applications continue to grow, Custom Elements are a great tool for modularising concerns.
+    Each [Custom Element](https://w3c.github.io/webcomponents/spec/custom/) (`my-password` for example) has a corresponding [HTML Import](https://w3c.github.io/webcomponents/spec/imports/) (`my-password.html` for example) that provides the [definition of the Custom Element](https://www.polymer-project.org/1.0/docs/devguide/quick-tour), behaviour (JavaScript), DOM structure, and styling.
+Nothing in the Custom Elements HTML Import can leak, it is a component and encapsulated.
+Styles can also not permeate.
+As our applications continue to grow, Custom Elements are a great tool for modularising concerns.

     Custom Elements are currently only natively supported in Chrome and Opera, but we have the [webcomponents.js set of polyfills](http://webcomponents.org/polyfills/) which means we can all use WebComponents.